agrc/gis.utah.gov/sharing/process/index.md

 ## Contributing Data to an Existing Dataset

 If you have data you'd like to add to an existing dataset, please check the data page for the contact info of the AGRC staffer responsible.
-If none are listed, please reach out via our main email.
+If none are listed, please {% include contact.html subject="SGID Data Additions — Existing Dataset" contact=site.data.contacts.agrc text='reach out to ' hide-punctuation=true %}.
 We are happy to work with authoritative stewards and other qualified individuals to improve our data.

 ## Submitting New Datasets